sangramsinghg/berkeley_fintech_module_3_challenge/README.md

 ## Usage

-To use the crypto arbitrage analysis, please download and open the **crypto_arbitrage.ipynb** in juypter lab after executing the following on the command line:
+To use the crypto arbitrage analysis, please download and open the **crypto_arbitrage.ipynb** in jupyter lab after executing the following on the command line:

 ```python